linda-seiter/cmsc115_2252/week2/week2_lesson.md

 ## Week 2 - Unit Testing

-Testing is a critical part of software development that involves executing a program to identify errors in the code.
+The primary objective of software testing is to identify and eliminate errors in the code.

 There are many software testing methodologies, techniques, and tools.
 CMSC 115 introduces two basic testing approaches: